 Here again, Eyebright has the qualities of astringent, anti-inflammatory and antiseptic qualities in an easily obtained herb.
 This is generally a fast acting, but short-lived remedy.
 Also known as Euphrasia Officinalis.

-Medical Diagnosis and Treatment
+Veterinary Diagnosis and Treatment

 Dogs being dogs, they are bound to run into problems now and then, and dog eye infection problems are relatively common for pet owners to encounter.
 But don’t let this make you complacent; eye infections have the same symptoms as more serious ailments, and serious damage to the eye can occur very quickly.
 This is why most vets recommend bringing your dog in within 24 hours if you notice a problem with the eye.